MARKET SNAPSHOT: Stock Market Struggles To Extend Records As Investors Await Fed's Signals

 U.S. stock-index benchmarks on Wednesday switched between small gains and losses as Wall Street equities attempted to extend trade into record territory ahead of the conclusion of the Federal Reserve's two-day policy meeting, which could offer clues about the pace of monetary tightening.

-Disappointing reading on inflation and retail sales for May sparked a so-called flight to safety pushing bond yields and the dollar sharply lower.
+Disappointing readings on inflation and retail sales for May sparked a so-called flight to safety pushing bond yields and the dollar sharply lower.

 Continue Reading Below